FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Computational Pathways

-When raw throughput or framework simplicity is paramount we approximate the mixed derivative with the central stencil of Equation~\eqref{eq:s12}.
-This requires four additional forward evaluations of the SDF at offsets \(h\mathbf u\), \(h\mathbf v\), and \(h(\mathbf u+\mathbf v)\) plus a first-order gradient to normalise by \(\|\nabla f\|\).
-Because no second-order graph is constructed, back-propagation resembles that of the standard Eikonal term; memory consumption is unchanged and the stencil error vanishes linearly with the step size \(h\).
+When raw throughput or framework simplicity is paramount we approximate the mixed derivative with a symmetric finite-difference stencil.
+This stencil evaluates the SDF at forward and backward offsets of magnitude \(h\), averages the two estimates, and therefore incurs a truncation error of order \(h^2\).
+If only the one-sided (forward) stencil is used, the truncation error is $\mathcal{O}(h)$ and the estimate is biased.
+Our default uses the symmetric average which cancels the odd powers and yields $\mathcal{O}(h^2)$ accuracy.

-Evaluating the Hessian \(Hf\) through automatic differentiation incurs full second-order cost.
-To reduce computation we derive a finite-difference estimator for the mixed second derivative \(\mathbf{u}^{\!\top}Hf\,\mathbf{v}\), which is the only quantity required by our curvature-gap proxy.